WMTU/WideOrbit-Song-Logger/webapp/README.md

 Optional Paramters:

 - type  : the type of record to request (song, discrepancy, request)
-- n     : number of items to list
+- n     : number of items to list (except for requests with a date)
 - date  : list items for a specific date (yyyy-mm-dd)
-- delay : (only for song records) apply a 40 second delay to the logged songs list
+- delay : apply a 40 second delay to the logged songs list (only for song records)
 - desc  : order descending (true/false)

 Default Action: